tamistyping/TheLabSnake/README.md

 https://tamistyping.github.io/TheLabSnake/ //you can access the game using this link

-Anyway, this game took me 5 days to code & below summarises the steps I took to complete this magnificent game!
+I had 5 days to complete this game & below summarises the steps I took to complete this magnificent game!